cysouw/diathesis/text/c08_infinitive.md

 ### The many guises of *lassen + Infinitiv* {#sec:infinitive-guises-of-lassen}

 It has been widely observed that there is a wide variety of uses of the *lassen + Infinitiv* construction in German [e.g. @eisenberg2006a: 369-371; @kotulkova2010a; @pitteroff2014].
 In this chapter I will distinguish nine different diatheses that all use the *lassen + Infinitiv* construction, as summarised in [@tbl:lassen].
-These nine are reduced to six groups, which I have given a German name (as shown in the table).
-However, these can be further reduced to basically three different options: a reflexive epistemic passive expression possibility (*Möglichkeitspassiv*), a reflexive permissive passive (*Permissivpassiv, Permissivinversiv*) and a non-reflexive causative (*Permissivkausativ, Passivkausativ*).
+These nine diatheses are reduced to six groups, which I have given a German name (as shown in the table).
+However, these can be further reduced to basically three different options: a reflexive epistemic passive, expressing possibility (*Möglichkeitspassiv*), a reflexive modal passive, expressing permission (*Permissivpassiv, Permissivinversiv*) and a non-reflexive causative (*Permissivkausativ, Passivkausativ*).
 I will succinctly summarise these different options here.
-For a detailed discussion, please see the specific sections later in this chapter.
+For a detailed discussion, please see the sections as indicated in the table.

 |                         Section                          |   Remapping    |     German Name      | Reflexive |    Interpretation    |
 | :------------------------------------------------------: | :------------: | :------------------: | :-------: | :------------------: |